 Since most Node.js environments require a dedicated or virtual private server, the cost is one of the biggest drawbacks.
 These servers, at an entry-level, can run as much as $200 a month.
 Take SiteGround’s offer, for example.

-These costs are typical among the best Node.js hosting providers.
+These costs are typically among the best Node.js hosting providers.

 Node.js hosting also requires you to understand systems engineering.
 Having to install Node.js on your server by yourself requires a specific skill set.
 Not only do you have to complete the installation, but you need to manage and secure both Node.js and the server itself.